 Gardevoir

 Give a man a Gardevoir, and he’ll probably beat the elite four the first time of asking, give a Gardevoir to Wally, and there’s no such luck.
-Despite being the mascot Pokémon for one of the wimpiest characters to ever grace the Pokémon series – and there’s some real wimps in there, I’m telling you – Gardevoir is one of the most elegant designs across all generations, not just the third-gen Pokémon roster, and is still one of the most proficient pure psychic-type attackers.
+Despite being the mascot Pokémon for one of the wimpiest characters to ever grace the Pokémon series – and there are some real wimps in there, I’m telling you – Gardevoir is one of the most elegant designs across all generations, not just the third-gen Pokémon roster, and is still one of the most proficient pure psychic-type attackers.

 Want to know what your future battle with Gardevoir holds?
 Take a look at our psychic Pokémon weakness guide.
 Alternatively, if you want to know how to get a Gardevior, head to our Ralts evolution article, where we also explain how to get the fighting Pokémon Gallade.